Strategic Classification with Non-Linear Classifiers: Introduction

-Taking a bottom-up approach, we study three mappings between (i)~individual points, (ii)~classifiers, and (iii)~model classes.
-For points, we begin by showing that the mapping in not necessarily bijective.
+To build an intuition of the mechanisms at play, we take a bottom-up approach and study three mappings between (i)~individual points, (ii)~classifiers, and (iii)~model classes.
+For points, we begin by showing that the mapping is not necessarily bijective.
 As a result, some points on the original decision boundary become `wiped out', while others are `expanded' to become intervals (arcs for $\ell_2$ costs) on the induced boundary.
 We demonstrate several mechanisms that can give rise to both phenomena.
-For classifiers, we show how the effects on individual points aggregate to modify the entire decision boundary. \extended{Here we characterize the change in the boundary's \emph{signed curvature}.
-Interestingly, we get that: (a) positive curvature decreases, whereas negative curvature increases, (b) induced positive curvature is upper-bounded by a constant, and (c) induced negative curvature has asymptotic behavior.
-Combined, these results imply that} A key finding is that certain decision boundaries are \emph{impossible to express} under strategic behavior.
+For classifiers, we show how the effects on individual points aggregate to modify the entire decision boundary.
+A key finding is that certain decision boundaries are \emph{impossible to express} under strategic behavior.
 We give several examples of reasonable classifier types that cannot exist under strategic behavior, and show that some effective classifiers $\heff$ can be traced back to (infinitely) many original classifiers $h$.
 The main takeaway is that universal approximators, such as neural networks or RBF kernels, are no longer universal in a strategic environment. \squeeze

-For model classes, our results build on the observation that the mapping from original to effective classifiers \emph{within} the class is non-bijective.
+Our main contribution lies in our analysis of model classes, where our results build on the observation that the mapping from original to effective classifiers \emph{within} a class is not necessarily bijective.
 In particular, because many $h$ can be mapped to the same $\heff$, the VC dimension of the induced model class can shrink even from $\infty$ down to 0, causing model classes that were not learnable in the standard setting to become learnable in the strategic one.
-That said, the VC dimension of the induced class can generally either grow, or shrink.
-We highlight some conditions that guarantee either of these outcomes, though we conjecture that there is a bound on how much complexity can grow.
+That said, the VC dimension of the induced class can generally either grow or shrink.
+We highlight some conditions that guarantee either of these outcomes, and, in particular, provide an upper bound on the strategic complexity increase for the expressive family of piecewise-linear model classes (e.g., ReLU networks).
+Our analysis yields several practical takeaways for learning, model selection, and future method development (see Appendix \ref{apdx:practical_takeaways}).
 We conclude with experiments that shed light on how strategic behavior may alter the effective complexity and maximum accuracy of the learned model class in practice.